MrBjorneset/Code_Project/README.md

 ### PingPongScene.hpp
 In the PingPongScene.hpp file, we create two classes one for the "Ball" and one for the "paddle".
-In the Ball class we have different functions that we use in both main.cpp and PingPongGame.hpp.
+In the Ball class we have different functions that we use in PingPongGame.hpp.
 We have one function to update the ball`s location, one function to alter the velocity of the ball, one function to set the position of the ball and one function to retrieve the ball object.
-In the Paddle Class we have different functions that we use in both main.cpp and PingPongGame.hpp.
+In the Paddle Class we have different functions that we use in PingPongGame.hpp.
 We have one function to move the ball, one function to set the position of the paddle and one function to retrieve the paddle object.